Snapchat/KeyDB-docs/docs/modules-intro.md

 This function returns an integer to the client that invoked the command, exactly like other KeyDB commands do, like for example `INCR` or `SCARD`.

+# Module cleanup

+In most cases, there is no need for special cleanup.
+When a module is unloaded, Redis will automatically unregister commands and unsubscribe from notifications.
+However in the case where a module contains some persistent memory or configuration, a module may include an optional `RedisModule_OnUnload` function.
+If a module provides this function, it will be invoked during the module unload process.
+The following is the function prototype:

+    int RedisModule_OnUnload(RedisModuleCtx *ctx);

+The `OnUnload` function may prevent module unloading by returning `REDISMODULE_ERR`.
+Otherwise, `REDISMODULE_OK` should be returned.

 # Setup and dependencies of a KeyDB module